-Johnny Cash was a man of immense talents, and one of his greatest gift was instilling his emotions into other artists’ creations.
+The legendary Johnny Cash was a man of immense talents, and one of his greatest gifts was instilling his emotions into other artists' creations.

-From traditionals like “God’s Gonna Cut You Down” to “Ring Of Fire”, Johnny Cash covered songs he could relate to, songs to which he could bring a new edge.
+Beyond old favorites like "God's Gonna Cut You Down" and "Ring Of Fire," Johnny Cash covered songs he could relate to, songs to which he could bring a new edge.
 And sometimes Cash covered songs no one would expect, making them not only country, but also his own.

-Here are 10 standout Johnny Cash cover songs from his American Recordings albums, produced through the 1990s and early 2000’s.
+Here are 10 standout Johnny Cash cover songs from his American Recordings albums, produced by Rick Rubin through the 1990s and early 2000's.
+Honorable mentions include Cash and Joe Strummer's cover of Bob Marley's "Redemption Song" and Cash's takes on Tom Petty's "I Won't Back Down," Sheryl Crow's "Redemption Day" and Bruce Springsteen's "I'm on Fire."

 10. I Hung My Head